Sustainability – a more relevant target than ever before

 Sustainability drivers for the built environment

-The LafargeHolcim Foundation for Sustainable Construction is committed to the underlying principles of sustainability, which assert that long-term development of the built environment requires a balanced interplay of responsible economic, ecological, and social agendas.
+The LafargeHolcim Foundation is committed to the underlying principles of sustainability, which assert that long-term development of the built environment requires a balanced interplay of responsible economic, ecological, and social agendas.

 - Innovation and transferability – Progress